Today’s Wonder of the Day was inspired by James. James Wonders, “Why do birds have feathers” Thanks for WONDERing with us, James!

-Of course, feathers also allow birds to do one of their favorite things: fly.
+Feathers allow birds to do one of their favorite things: fly.
 Without their aerodynamically-designed feathers, birds would be waddling around on the ground like the rest of us!
-(Of course, don't mention this to penguins, since they're still a bit touchy about the whole flight thing…)

-While the coloring of some birds may attract other birds, sometimes feathers help make birds invisible…at least to predators.
+Some birds use their coloring to attract other birds.
+But other feathers help make birds invisible…to predators, at least.
 In this way, feathers can serve as camouflage.
 For example, the winter feathers of the Willow Ptarmigan are pure white.
-This helps the bird to blend in with its snowy surroundings and avoid predators.
+This helps the bird to blend in with its snowy surroundings.

-Scientists think bird feathers may have evolved from scales like you’d find on a reptile.
+How did birds get their feathers?
+Scientists think they may have evolved from scales like you’d find on a reptile.
 This view is supported by the fact that some birds still have scales on their lower legs and feet.
 As feathers began to develop, they took on a few different forms.

 Underneath the contour feathers are soft, fluffy down feathers.
-Down feathers provide most of the insulation birds need to stay warm.
+They provide most of the insulation birds need to stay warm.
 They’re so good at this that humans have used them for many years in down jackets and feather pillows.

 A few other types of feathers found on many birds include semiplumes, filoplumes, and powder feathers.
 Semiplumes are like a cross between down and contour feathers.
 They provide insulation while helping to maintain a bird’s shape.

 Filoplumes are the simplest feathers.
-Hair-like and usually stiff, filoplumes sit under the contour feathers.
-They feature sensory receptors that help birds understand what’s going on with their contour feathers.
+These sit under the contour feathers.
+They’re hair-like and usually stiff.
+They also have receptors that help birds understand what’s going on with their contour feathers.

 Powder feathers can be found on certain birds, such as pigeons and herons.
 They grow continuously and disintegrate at their tips into a fine powder.
 The function of this powder is not completely understood, but some scientists believe it may help with waterproofing.